 We couldn’t help but notice – there is no lunch break!
 You’ve been warned… But don’t be alarmed.

 Here are a couple of places we picked that should satisfy our energy and hunger cravings after a long conference day:

-- Maybe visit Bobby McKey’s Dueling Piano Bar (ADD THE r INTO THE LINK) and enjoy the show?
+- Maybe visit Bobby McKey’s Dueling Piano Bar and enjoy the show?
 According to reviews: “Teams of pianists take audience requests at this show bar with a pub-fare menu”.

 - For those who feel like staying inside – you can order pizza from Fiorella.